nkringle/pet-validator-java/readme.md

  # Instructions

- 1. Get this repository cloned locally, dependencies installed, and run the tests.
+Get this repository cloned locally, dependencies installed, and run the tests.
 Starting out, one should pass and one should fail.

  # Acceptance Criteria

 ### AC 1

+*Given* We have API credentials

+*When* We we use the get dog/cat picture API

+*Then* We save the image file locally.

+ ### AC 2

-*Given* We have cat images
+*Given* We have pet images

 *When* We analyze the objects in the images